AlanMazzotta/Coffee_Brew_Clac/README.md

 This program calculates the boiling water to ground coffee ratio (17:1) for brewing a cup of pour over coffee in the user's desired coffee mug.

-It was created for CIS 122 Intro to PRogramming Logic at Portland Community College
+It was created for CIS 122 Intro to Programming Logic at Portland Community College